CodyBontecou/blog/src/post-to-reddit-with-nodejs-and-typescript.md

 ![Illustration of a man with a baret waving his hands with Reddit and Typescript logos above him](https://codybontecou.com/images/typescript-with-reddit-meta.png)

-# Create Reddit post with NodeJS and Typescript
+# Create Reddit Posts with NodeJS and Typescript

 > This post is for **day 2** of my [#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode?src=hashtag_click).
 In this post I'll be discussing how to programmatically post to Reddit using NodeJS and Typescript.